-- Tip: The gorge is closed in the winter.
-The exact times depend on the actual weather conditions, but it might close mid-October for a few months.
-You can get there from your way from the Dead Sea to Dana, and it will take a few hours (or up to a day, depending on which tour you want to do).
+TIP: The gorge is closed in the winter.
+The exact times depend on the actual weather conditions, but it might close in mid-October for a few months.
+You can get there on your way from the Dead Sea to Dana, and it will take a few hours (or up to a day, depending on which tour you want to do).

 There is an entrance fee (not covered by the Jordan Pass) that is about 25€ – you can only pay in cash.
-You can rent a personal guide like I did for another 25€, and it was absolutely amazing.
+You can rent a personal guide – as I did -for another 25€, and it was absolutely amazing.
 I did the shortest – yet not easiest – hike through the gorge, and it was just better than expected.

 I am an active person, though not very sporty, and it was not always easy but definitely doable with the help of a guide.
 If you are active and fit, you can do it yourself.
 Bring suitable shoes with you!

 TIP: I would try to leave Wadi Mujib at around 3 pm at the latest, so you can experience the sunset at this gorgeous place that I am talking about now.